Joseph A. Tunzi: As an author

-The company’s first self-published title, The First Elvis Video Price and Reference Guide, was a parody of the price guides emerging in the collectibles market at the time.
-According to Mike Eder in his article “A Look at Joseph A. Tunzi” in AMICI Journal (National Italian American Celebrity Magazine), Tunzi believed many of the listed values were arbitrary and was amused by the proliferation of such publications, prompting him to create a parody guide focused on Presley’s videos.
+The company's first self-published title, The First Elvis Video Price and Reference Guide, was a parody of the price guides emerging in the collectibles market at the time.
+According to Mike Eder in his article “A Look at Joseph A. Tunzi” in AMICI Journal (National Italian American Celebrity Magazine), Tunzi believed many of the listed values were arbitrary and was amused by the proliferation of such publications, prompting him to create a parody guide focused on Presley's videos.
 Eder noted that Tunzi incorporated subtle humor to test his theory that price guides were being given undue importance in collectors’ circles.
-In 1999, Steven Opdyke wrote that the guide represented another milestone in Tunzi’s career, as it was the first Elvis Presley video guide, containing listings of movie prints, promotional tapes, and foreign releases, along with pricing information considered valuable for acquiring items with limited distribution.
+In 1999, Steven Opdyke wrote that the guide represented another milestone in Tunzi's career, as it was the first Elvis Presley video guide, containing listings of movie prints, promotional tapes, and foreign releases, along with pricing information considered valuable for acquiring items with limited distribution.

 Photo journals

 Beginning with Elvis, Encore Performance (Chicago 1972), Tunzi has written and self-published numerous photo journals on Presley.
 As Opdyke elaborated in his book The Printed Elvis: The Complete Guide To Books About The King, "one can only say that Joseph Tunzi (like Presley biographer Bill E. Burk) has done a ton of work on Presley.
 Each book (all from a nineties perspective) has been limited to a specific time period in Presley's career, concentrating on the music and performances.
 Taken together, they formed one of the most in-depth chronicles of the King's career from the late sixties forward."

 In 2003, Tunzi's JAT Publishing published Russ Howe and Tom Salva's book of photographs of Presley performing at Nassau Coliseum on June 22–23, 1973.

-William Howard Taft High School Hall of Fame Award.

 In 2015, Tunzi was nominated for the first time and elected to the William Howard Taft High School Hall of Fame.
 Tunzi was a 1971 graduate of Taft High School.
 This induction was covered in a Chicago-area newspaper.